 While others may need a customised solution.
 Regardless of your tracking needs basic or complex I would highly recommend you install and run Google Tag Manager (GTM) as a way to manage it all, from custom to 3rd party solutions.

 The custom image tag requests an image from a particular URL.
-The interesting part is that by making the request you’re actually transmitting information to a server.
+The exciting part is that by making the request, you’re actually transmitting information to a server.

 Easy as that.